Jean-Paul Adam

 Jean-Paul Adam (born 12 June 1977) is a Seychellois politician.
-He serves as Minister of Health and Social Affairs in the Cabinet of Seychelles until 30 October 2020.
+He served as Minister of Health and Social Affairs in the Cabinet of Seychelles until 30 October 2020.
 He previously served as Minister of Finance, Trade & The Blue Economy from 2015 to 2016, and, before that, as Minister for Foreign Affairs from 2010 to 2015.
+He is currently Director Policy, Monitoring and Advocacy in the United Nations Office of the Special Adviser on Africa to the Secretary-General.
+Immediately prior to this, over 2020–2023, he was Director for Technology, Climate Change and Natural Resources Management at the United Nations Economic Commission for Africa.

 Education and teaching

 Adams received his early education in Seychelles.
 He then travelled to the UK, where he obtained a BA (Hons) in English literature and French at the University of Sheffield.
 After which, he proceeded to complete his MA in international political economy at the University of Manchester.

 Between January 2006 to January 2009, Adam taught international politics as a part-time lecturer with the Manchester University and Seychelles Polytechnic Twinning Programme, and, since 2007, has also been a member of the board of trustees of the Seychelles University Foundation.

 Political career

 Initially, Adam started his diplomatic career within the Ministry of Foreign Affairs as a trainee protocol officer (1996–1997) and then as second secretary (2001–2004).
 He later went on to serve as the director general of Presidential Affairs (2006–2007), principal secretary in the Office of the President (2007–2009), and secretary of state in the Office of the President (2009–2010), before being appointed minister for foreign affairs in June 2010.